Last updated: February 24, 2024.

 But it’s also a good choice for those running this unit from standard outlets given its above average Combined Energy Efficiency Ratio of 12.1 (11.4 is the average).

-Again, for more details, check it out on Amazon, here.
+Again, for more details, check it out, here.

 As mentioned, the manufacturer’s listed wattage is the maximum amount of watts that window aircons are expected to use.